QualiSystemsLab/Jira-Integration/README.md

     - **End the sandbox**
     - `hook_teardown` finds a teardown hook on `Resource Quarantine Service` and calls it
       - DUT 2 is found to have a live status containing "Error", triggering quarantine
-        - The resource is automatically removed from the reservation and moved to the "Support" domain
+        - The resource is automatically removed from the reservation and moved to the `Support` domain
         - All quarantine handlers in the reservation are called
             - The Jira quarantine handler is found
                 - Opens a Jira issue for DUT 2
                 - Prints a link to the Jira issue in the Output window and the Activity feed
 - Jira-based troubleshooting
     - **On the Jira issue page, click `Open in Quali CloudShell` in the top right**
-    - The Jira plugin starts a new sandbox in the Support domain
+    - The Jira plugin starts a new sandbox in the `Support` domain
     - The problematic resource DUT 2 is added to the sandbox
     - This sandbox can be used to launch a connection to the resource and troubleshoot it
 - Unquarantine
     - **Mark the Jira issue as Done**
-    - When the Jira issue is closed (i.e. transitions to `Done`), the Quali web hook moves the resource from Support to its original domain(s), returning it to circulation
+    - When the Jira issue is closed (i.e. transitions to `Done`), the Quali web hook moves the resource from `Support` to its original domain(s), returning it to circulation

-Installation consists of:
+## Components
 - CloudShell
     - A dedicated domain for the support user, e.g. `Support`
-    - Blueprints and services for the main domain
+    - Demo blueprints, services, and a worker blueprint for the main domain
     - Worker blueprint in the `Support` domain
 - Jira
     - Plugin for starting sandboxes from Jira